What should I do if I think I have spinal stenosis?

-If you believe you are suffering from the effects of spinal stenosis, the first step is to visit your family physician for a full medical examination.
+If you believe you are experiencing the effects of spinal stenosis, the first step is to visit your family physician for a full medical examination.
 Assuming that your pain isn’t debilitating or growing rapidly worse, it’s usually a good idea to exhaust your treatment options at home to ensure that your pain isn’t a result of a simple muscle strain.
-While you wait for your physician’s appointment you might attempt to rest, apply hot or cold compresses to the affected area, and take over-the-counter muscle relaxants or anti-inflammatories.
+While you wait for your physician’s appointment, you might attempt to rest, apply hot or cold compresses to the affected area and take over-the-counter muscle relaxants or anti-inflammatories.

 - Physical therapy or low-impact exercise

 - Deep tissue massage